bonjourmalware/partoche/README.md

 Partoche uses `asciiworld` to generate the ascii map.
 It needs to be installed and in path before running the program.
 Refer to [these instructions](https://www.uninformativ.de/git/asciiworld/file/README.html) to install it.

 ## GeoIP
-Partoche uses the `GeoLite2-ASN` and `GeoLite2-City` MaxMind databases to gather coordinates for each hit.
+Partoche uses the `GeoLite2-ASN` and `GeoLite2-City` MaxMind databases to get coordinates for each hit.
 You need to pull them in the data/geoip folder before starting.

 Refer to [MaxMind's documentation](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en) to obtain them (it's free).